-In order to comply with Copyright Policy Appendix R30.04D (Application of Appendix R30.04A [the Fair Dealing Policy] to Learning Management Systems), each semester a random sample of instructors using Canvas will be asked to complete one of two anonymous surveys (Survey A and Survey B) which will record the various copyright provisions under which they have posted copyright protected third-party material in Canvas.
+In order to comply with Copyright Policy Appendix R30.04D (Application of Appendix R30.04A [the Fair Dealing Policy] to Learning Management Systems), each fall and spring semester a random sample of instructors using Canvas will be asked to complete one of two anonymous surveys (Survey A and Survey B) which will record the various copyright provisions under which they have posted copyright protected third-party material in Canvas.
 Third-party materials are any materials in which the user (i.e. instructor) does not own copyright.
-This usually means they were not created by that instructor, but could also mean the instructor created them but transferred copyright to someone else, such as a publisher.
+This usually means they were not created by the instructor, but could also mean the instructor created them but transferred copyright to someone else, such as a publisher.
 Third-party materials might include images added to your PowerPoint slides, diagrams or images pasted into assignments, or a journal article, map or film clip uploaded individually.
 Uploading copyright protected material to Canvas is copying the work and therefore instructors posting such material must either have the permission of the copyright holder or be using an eligible exception in the Copyright Act, such as fair dealing.

 Copyright Policy Appendix R30.04D (s 6.1 (vi)) states: